31.05.2007, Sierra Leone, Project Report of the Forum of Conscience about working with senior

 - We only distributed the TRC Report to the last 6 schools

-- We worked with two schools at once on the last day (more students in one group) and we only worked with this school for one day.
+- We worked with two schools at once on the last day (more students in one group) and we only worked

-- The first two schools had suffered from the worse level of our performance (as said above, the full structure of the School visits was only developed during the first week)
+- The first two schools had suffered from the worse level of our performance (as said above, the

 - Number of group members not stable from day 1 to day 2